Advocate Group LLC Has $4.24 Million Stock Holdings in Intel Co. (NASDAQ:INTC)

-Advocate Group LLC decreased its holdings in Intel Co.
-(NASDAQ:INTC – Get Rating) by 1.5% in the third quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 164,594 shares of the chip maker’s stock after selling 2,540 shares during the quarter.
-Advocate Group LLC’s holdings in Intel were worth $4,242,000 as of its most recent filing with the SEC.
+Advocate Group LLC trimmed its position in Intel Co.
+(NASDAQ:INTC – Get Rating) by 1.5% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 164,594 shares of the chip maker’s stock after selling 2,540 shares during the period.
+Advocate Group LLC’s holdings in Intel were worth $4,242,000 at the end of the most recent quarter.

-Other hedge funds also recently made changes to their positions in the company.
-Apeiron RIA LLC acquired a new position in shares of Intel in the 2nd quarter valued at $26,000.
-Steward Financial Group LLC grew its holdings in shares of Intel by 667.0% in the 2nd quarter.
-Steward Financial Group LLC now owns 790 shares of the chip maker’s stock worth $29,000 after purchasing an additional 687 shares during the last quarter.
-Grayhawk Investment Strategies Inc. bought a new stake in shares of Intel in the 2nd quarter worth about $36,000.
-Marshall & Sullivan Inc. WA bought a new stake in shares of Intel in the 2nd quarter worth about $37,000.
-Finally, Lowe Wealth Advisors LLC grew its holdings in shares of Intel by 1,352.0% in the 2nd quarter.
-Lowe Wealth Advisors LLC now owns 1,089 shares of the chip maker’s stock worth $41,000 after purchasing an additional 1,014 shares during the last quarter.
-Institutional investors and hedge funds own 59.48% of the company’s stock.

-INTC has been the topic of several analyst reports.
-Rosenblatt Securities lowered their target price on shares of Intel from $30.00 to $20.00 and set a “sell” rating on the stock in a report on Friday, October 28th.
-Stifel Nicolaus lowered their target price on shares of Intel from $32.00 to $28.00 and set a “hold” rating on the stock in a report on Friday, October 28th.
-Roth Capital lowered their target price on shares of Intel from $40.00 to $30.00 and set a “neutral” rating on the stock in a report on Friday, October 28th.
-Northland Securities decreased their price objective on shares of Intel from $55.00 to $52.00 and set an “outperform” rating on the stock in a report on Monday, October 10th.
-Finally, Summit Insights raised shares of Intel from a “hold” rating to a “buy” rating in a report on Friday, October 28th.
-Nine analysts have rated the stock with a sell rating, nineteen have given a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $32.71.
+Several brokerages have commented on INTC.
+The Goldman Sachs Group set a $24.00 target price on shares of Intel in a report on Tuesday, December 13th.
+StockNews.com began coverage on shares of Intel in a report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+Truist Financial dropped their target price on shares of Intel from $40.00 to $29.00 and set a “hold” rating on the stock in a report on Friday, October 28th.
+Rosenblatt Securities decreased their price target on shares of Intel from $30.00 to $20.00 and set a “sell” rating for the company in a research note on Friday, October 28th.
+Finally, Cowen initiated coverage on shares of Intel in a research note on Monday, November 21st.
+They set a “market perform” rating and a $31.00 price target for the company.
+Nine analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and four have given a buy rating to the stock.
+According to data from MarketBeat.com, Intel presently has an average rating of “Hold” and a consensus price target of $32.71.

 Intel Corporation engages in the design, manufacture, and sale of computer products and technologies worldwide.
 The company operates through CCG, DCG, IOTG, Mobileye, NSG, PSG, and All Other segments.
 It offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and non-platform or adjacent products, including accelerators, boards and systems, connectivity products, graphics, and memory and storage products.